 Hello, my name is David Trinh and I am a wedding photographer based out of Houston, Texas.
 My story as a photographer is far from conventional.
 I didn’t grow up with cameras nor did I have any background in photography.
 I picked up a camera in 2014 for the first time and never looked back.

 My first camera was a Canon T5i which I bought to just take random pictures of my girlfriend.
 The camera was mainly for me to start a new hobby and travel more.
 Over time as my pictures started to improve, I was asked by numerous friends and families to take pictures for them and so I did.
 In 2015, I was asked to photograph my first wedding.
 This was a start to an amazing journey for me.
 I fell in love with wedding photography and never looked back.

 My style of photography is all about making ordinary people feel special.
 I want your wedding day to be documented for what it is with minimal posing while preserving the beauty.
-I also like to push the limits of in camera special effects to create artistic and different looking images.
+I also like to push the limits of in-camera special effects to create artistic and different-looking images.
 I do not Photoshop, I love to blow my clients away when I show them a photo on the back of my camera.
 I mostly add minimal adjustments in post processing for exposure and white balance and that’s it.
 All the magic happens in camera.

 Enough about me… let’s get into all the fun talk about gear!